IMAGINING THANKSGIVING IN A TUSCAN VINEYARD

 White on the furniture and white on the doors!

-Sorry; I’m beginning to should a bit like Dr. Seuss; but the “white” factor is pretty important here.
+Sorry; I’m beginning to should a bit like Dr. Seuss.
+Anyway, the “white” factor is pretty important here.

-Plus it offsets all the black in the kitchen and the dark cabinets.
-The white will be a great backdrop for the colorful Italian styled dishes and the pretty sun flowers we will scatter here and there.
+Plus, it offsets all the black in the kitchen and the dark cabinets.
+The white will be a great backdrop for many colorful Italian styled dishes.
+Let’s scatter some pretty sun flowers here and there.

 ACCENTS

-Accents will come in the form of green plants, seasonal vegetables, lots of purple (in all of its shades.)
-We will add lots of wild fall flowers tumbling into vineyard style pots and containers.
+Accents will come in the form of green plants, seasonal vegetables, and lots of purple (in all of its shades.)
+We will add some wild fall flowers tumbling into vineyard style pots and containers.

 There will be wine.